 - a specific outcome or product

 - step-by-step instructions for completion

 - children make a copy of a sample

 - right or a wrong way to create

 Technically, any art activity that has any kind of specified outcome is not true process art, no matter how little instructions there are.
 True process art is simply allowing children a wide range of materials to use and allowing them to create at their own cares and whims.

 However, absolute process art is not always an option in every program, so many teachers and parents choose a combination of process art and crafts.
 An example of this is having a product in mind but allowing the children to create in any way they choose.
 Sometimes these are called “invitations to create.”
 For example, in a unit study about snowmen, a parent might offer a child various shades of blue paper, white paper, black and brown paint, buttons,

 For example, in a unit study about snowmen, a parent might offer a child various shades of blue and white paper, black and brown paint, buttons, googley eyes, felt scraps, glitter, and paint in addition to glue and scissors.
-While collectively these materials can create a snowman, they could also create a winter snow scene, a penguin, or a even spaceship.
+While collectively these materials can create a snowman, they could also create a winter snow scene, a penguin, or even a spaceship.

-The important point is to offer children the materials needed without to create without interfering with their own choices and creativity.
+The important point is to offer children the materials needed to create without interfering with their own choices and creativity.

 Join our community!